Cart»

 Martinborough

-Available by the case dozen only
+Available by the dozen

 Mature Pinot Gris vines planted to alluvial gravel soils on Martinborough Terrace allow grapes to ripen wonderfully, yielding parcels of powerful, opulent fruit which are treated to barrel fermentation techniques for the creation of a rich, French inspired Pinot Gris.
 A faithful expression of Martinborough's unique terrior, the touch of residual sugar has enhanced the distinct fruit characters for which Pinot Gris is so renowned.
-Complete malolactic and lees stirring has enhanced the texture and mouthfeel allowing the juicy palate to match most entrée dishes.
+Complete malolactic and lees stirring has enhanced the texture and mouthfeel allowing the juicy palate to match most entree dishes.

 EACH